chinamike65/hugo-tuolesi/content/book3/book3en.md

 And those who are very rare in all aspects, such as the Vajra disciples who practice extremely diligently, can become a Buddha in three years and three and a half months.

-This kind of excellence refers to those who have practiced the Three Principal Aspects in previous lives, and have achieved achievements, and have the foundation of the Lower scope.
+This kind of excellence refers to those who have practiced the "Three Principal Aspects" in previous lives, and have achieved success, and have the foundation of the Lower scope.

-There is a book called "Liberation in the Palm of the Hand" taught by the order of the sermons.
+There is a book called "Liberation in the Palm of the Hand" which teaches the order of the stages.
 By learning and cultivating the three scopes, liberation can really be mastered in one's own hands.
 There is such a certainty, and countless great achievers have also come this way.

 Among the three aspects of the path, the lower scope is the most basic, and it is also the most difficult to learn and adhere to.
-Once you have achieved several concepts of the sergeant Tao, your practice will be very fast.
+Once you have achieved several concepts of the lower scope, your practice will progress very quickly.

-At this time, even if someone comes to stop us from practicing the Dharma, it will not stop us.
+At this time, even if someone tries to stop us from practicing the Dharma, it will not stop us.

-Now, even if others encourage us to practice, we can't get up quickly, because everyone is still in the stage of lower scope, and we haven't crossed it yet.
+Now, even if others encourage us to practice, we can't get progress quickly, because everyone is still in the stage of lower scope, and we haven't crossed it yet.

 ![三士道](/images/sanshidaored.png)